makeabilitylab/physcomp/sensors/index.md

 ### Passive vs. active sensing

 There are two basic classes of sensors: active and passive. **Active** sensors require external power (and will thus have a Vcc pin and GND) while **passive** sensors do not.
-For example, the popular [ADXL335](https://www.adafruit.com/product/163) 3-axis accelerometer has a Vin, a GND, and three analog outputs (Xout, Yout, and Zout), which translate acceleration along each axis into ratiometric (proportional) voltage levels.
+Yes, that's it.
+That's the key difference!
+For example, the popular [ADXL335](https://www.adafruit.com/product/163) 3-axis accelerometer is an **active** sensor: it has a Vin, a GND, and three analog outputs (Xout, Yout, and Zout), which translate acceleration along each axis into ratiometric (proportional) voltage levels.
+In contrast, a [thermistor](https://en.wikipedia.org/wiki/Thermistor) is a passive sensor: it changes its resistance in response to heat, which can be used to calculate temperature.

 Some active sensors transmit a signal and then analyze some reflected property of that signal for sensing.
 For example, an infrared (IR) proximity sensor like the [Sharp GP2Y0A21YK](https://www.sparkfun.com/products/242) contains both an infrared (IR) transmitter and IR receiver.
 The sensor calculates distance by transmitting an IR beam and measuring the reflection angle back on the IR receiver.
 Similarly, an ultrasonic distance sensor like the popular [HC-SR04](https://www.sparkfun.com/products/15569) transmits ultrasonic pings and listens for reflected ultrasonic waves.
 A connected microcontroller can than calculate the distance between the sensor to the sound-reflecting object by using the speed of sound through air.